-&lt;sup>11https://github.com/5GEVE/5geve-wp4-monitoring-dockerized-env parameters are modified simultaneously.
+10 https://github.com/5GEVE/5geve-wp4-monitoring-dockerized-env checking if the superposition property can be applied when both parameters are modified simultaneously.
 This study was divided in two parts: (i) a first analysis where one of the design parameters is modified while the other one stays fixed, and (ii) a final test including the modification of both parameters at the same time, checking if the superposition of individual effects is present.